d12frosted/elpa-mirror/gnu/isearch-mb-readme.txt

 	   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Table of Contents
-─────────────────

-1. Keybindings
-2. Some customization ideas
-3. Interaction with other isearch extensions
-4. Contributing

 This Emacs package provides an alternative isearch UI based on the minibuffer.
 This allows editing the search string in arbitrary ways without any special maneuver; unlike standard isearch, cursor motion